|Jackie's Story (09/05/2018)|

 “Easterseals offers a broader opportunity for their participants to thrive.
 Their programs provide mental stimulation.
 Jackie is doing something she is proud of,” Jack says.
 “While Jackie is at Easterseals, I can accomplish things I might not be able to while she is at home.
 I am able to rejuvenate and prepare for her return.
 It is a mental refreshment.”

-Jackie has been selected to serve as the Volleyball Ambassador for the 2019 Easterseals/CAI Volleyball Challenge, which will take place on April 5-7, 2019 at William Penn High School in New Castle, DE.
+The 2019 Easterseals/CAI Volleyball Challenge fundraiser, which will take place on April 5-7, 2019 at William Penn High School in New Castle, DE helps fund programs that help those facing daily challenges like Jackie does.
 The Volleyball Challenge is a family-friendly, three-day event, which brings the community together to raise critically needed dollars for Easterseals to serve children and adults with disabilities.
 For more information about the event, go to www.volleyballchallenge.com or contact Stephanie DiMartine at 302-221-2065 or firstname.lastname@example.org.

 “Caregiving is a learning process.
 Readjusting our life has been difficult.
 I am still learning how to deal with my changing circumstances,” Jack says.
 “Everyone I have met at Easterseals is caring, professional and knowledgeable.
 They have a sincere concern for their participants.
 It takes a considerable amount of skill to do what they do.”